-Tech start-ups are frequently counseled to plan for the exit from day one, the better to demonstrate to investors the path to ROI.
-The liquidity event might be in the form of an initial public offering, but much more commonly, the company is sold to a financial or strategic buyer, for cash, equity interests of the buyer, or a combination
+Tech startups are frequently counseled to plan for the exit from day one, the better to demonstrate to investors the path to ROI.
+The liquidity event might be in the form of an initial public offering or SPAC deal, but much more commonly, the company is sold to a financial or strategic buyer, for cash, equity interests of the buyer, or a combination.

-Traditional businesses may not be driven by the same timeline or impetus, but instead might be prompted to seek an exit or restructuring transaction for various reasons, including a desire to:
+“Traditional” businesses, that is, family businesses and enterprise that do not have a substantial base of outside capital from professional investors, may not be driven by the same timeline or impetus, but might be prompted to seek an exit or restructuring transaction for various reasons, including a desire to:

-Whatever the reason for, or the status of, your business' exit, and whether you started the business with the exit in mind, or have decided that it is time to sell a long-held family business, we can help you plan, negotiate and execute the deal.
-Our approach to M&A is shaped by our experience in closing deals of all shapes and size, from public company acquisitions valued at hundreds of millions, to the transition of a generations-old family business, to a so-called "acqui-hire," in which a strategic buyer picks up the IP and hires a founder or two in order to fold in or re-direct a stalled venture.
+Whatever the reason for, or the status of, your business' exit, and whether you started the business with the exit in mind or have decided that it is time to sell a long-held family business, we can help you plan, negotiate, and execute the deal.
+Our approach to M&A is shaped by our experience in closing deals of all shapes and size, from a public company acquisition valued at hundreds of millions, to the transition of a generations-old family business, to a so-called "acqui-hire," in which a strategic buyer picks up the IP and hires a founder or two in order to fold in or re-direct a great idea within a stalled venture.
+We can handle deals of any size, from $50,000 to over $100 million in enterprise value.

 Contact O'Connor Law Office at email@example.com.